Blotch3D/Blotch3D/README.md

 To develop with Blotch3D, you must first follow the steps in the [Quick start](#blotch3d) section to install MonoGame.
 Then...

-If the target platform is different from Microsoft Windows, you must also install any Visual Studio add-ons, etc. for the desired platform.
-For example, for Android you'd need the Xamarin for Android add-on.

 To create a new project from scratch, select File/New/Project/MonoGame, and select the type of MonoGame project you want.
 Then add the source, or a reference to the source, of Blotch3D.

-To add Blotch3D/MonoGame to an existing non-MonoGame project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...".
+To add MonoGame plus Blotch3D to an existing non-MonoGame project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...".
 Also add a reference to, or the source of, Blotch3D.
 If you want to use custom models, fonts, etc.